-The Company's ability to maintain adequate levels of liquidity is dependent upon its ability to sell inventory on hand and collect related receivables.
-Although the Company has experienced losses, it continues to experience significant sales growth.
+The Company's ability to maintain adequate levels of liquidity is dependent upon our ability to sell inventory on hand and collect related receivables.
+The Company was profitable for the first nine months of 2018.
+Starting in the fourth quarter of 2018, the first full quarter with significant China-related tariffs, the Company experienced losses that reduced liquidity.
+Although the Company has recently experienced losses, it has continued to experience sales growth.
 The Company expects year-over-year growth to continue for an unpredictable number of years due to a number of factors including the strength of the Motorola brand, new product introductions, increased shelf space, growing online retailer sales, and international expansion.
-Because of projected sales increases, the associated reduction in net loss, and its Financing Agreement and private placement, the Company expects to maintain acceptable levels of liquidity to meet its obligations as they become due for at least twelve months from the date of issuance of the Company's Quarterly filing of this Form 10-Q with the Securities Exchange Commission.
+Because of projected sales increases, the strength of its balance sheet, and its unused line of credit, the Company expects to maintain acceptable levels of liquidity to meet its obligations as they become due for at least twelve months from the date of issuance of the Company's Quarterly filing of this Form 10-Q with the Securities Exchange Commission.